hakeem-amsagguine/cpython-v2/Doc/using/cmdline.rst

 .. envvar:: PYTHONPROFILEIMPORTTIME

    If this environment variable is set to a non-empty string, Python will show how long each import takes.
-If this environment variable is set to ``2``, Python will include about imported modules that have already been loaded.
+If set to ``2``, Python will include output for imported modules that have already been loaded.
    This is equivalent to setting the :option:`-X` ``importtime`` option.

    .. versionadded:: 3.7